stupnytskyy/pet_project/Src/Readme.md

-1. To use your own EMAIL and PASSWORD, create '.env' file in the 'Objects' folder, like:
+1. To use your own EMAIL and PASSWORD, create '.env' file in the 'Src' folder, like:
 EMAIL='...'
 PASSWORD='...'